 Members of Aboriginal communities in the Northern Territory entered into agreements for the supply of children’s educational materials and household goods with a supplier.
 The supplier arranged for the consumers to enter into open-ended periodic payment authorities for payment upon receipt by the consumer of the goods.
 The court found that the consumers were required to comply with conditions that were not reasonably necessary to protect the supplier’s legitimate interests.
 Both entering into the transactions and the receipt of the periodic payments was found to be unconscionable within the meaning of section 51AB of the TP Act.

-The ACL and the ASICA regulate unfair contract terms in standard form contracts that were entered into after 1 January 2011.
+The ACL and the ASIC Act regulate unfair contract terms in standard form contracts that were entered into after 1 January 2011.
 For consumer contracts entered into before that date, unfair contract terms were regulated by the Victorian FTA.
 There are a number of differences between the national unfair contract term laws and the previous Victorian unfair contract term laws.
-The discussion below outlines the approach taken by the ACL and the ASICA.
+The discussion below outlines the approach taken by the ACL and the ASIC Act.

-Since 12 November 2016, the unfair contract term provisions in both the ACL and ASICA have applied to certain small business contracts.
-These are described further below.
+Since 12 November 2016, the unfair contract term provisions in both the ACL and ASIC Act have applied to certain small business contracts.

-The ACL and the ASICA provides that unfair terms in covered contracts are void.
+The ACL and the ASIC Act provides that unfair terms in covered contracts are void.
 A term is “unfair” when it:

 • causes a significant imbalance in the parties’ rights and obligations arising under the contract;